realworldocaml/book/en/maps-and-hashtables.md

 recursively points back to another field within the same structure), the `=` operator will never terminate, and your program will hang!
-You therefore must use the physical equality operator or write a custom comparison function when comparing recursive values.
+You therefore must use the physical equality operator or write a custom comparison function when comparing cyclic values.

 It's quite easy to mix up the use of `=` and `==`, so Core disables the `==` operator and provides the more explicit `phys_equal` function